 Your tour guide should explain how the tour will progress.
 When you’re ready to begin the actual tour, have enough help to get the audio tour guide equipment handed out and working.
-For large events, Plant-Tours.com provides the expert reps to do all this for you.
+As mentioned above, for large events, we provide our expert reps to do all this for you.

 Make sure your tour guide is prepared to answer questions.
 However, this is one time where people working in the areas toured can help.
 No one knows the operations better than the person performing the work.
 Tap that valuable resource whenever possible.

 For them, it may be enough to have a spare headset available with a hand-held microphone.
 Above all, make sure your attendees are satisfied with their tour, getting their important questions answered.